Cinnamon and Kale

 Are dates healthy to eat?

 Dates are high in fibre which is good for your gut.
 They are also a good source of antioxidants, plus a number of important minerals including potassium, calcium and magnesium.
 Although dates are sweet, they have a lower GI than many other forms of sugar and are less likely to spike your blood sugar.
+Why not try this healthy date cake?

 Can I freeze oat slices?